planetfederal/gxp/src/doc/tutorial/viewer/googlelayer.rst

      :align: center
      :width: 1000px

 So adding layers is really simple and only requires configuration.
-Next we will see what it takes to change the :ref:`projection of the viewer <gxp.viewer.projection>`.
+Next we will see what it takes to change the :ref:`projection of the viewer <sdk.viewer.projection>`.